adendek/Sudoku-Solver/README.md

 ### Quick start

-To start a program go to the directory where the Sudoku-Solver files are located and execute command:
+To start a program go to the directory where the Sudoku-Solver files are located and execute this command:

 `
 $ python3 main.py
 `

-Afterthe execution the program should start.
+After the execution the program should start.

 ## Tests
 To run the tests for this project go to [Tests](https://github.com/ghribar97/Sudoku-Solver/tree/master/Tests) directory and run [mainTester.py](https://github.com/ghribar97/Sudoku-Solver/blob/master/Tests/mainTester.py)